Sima Shi

-After Sima Yan became emperor, he, recognising Sima Shi's role in his own imperial status, posthumously honoured his uncle as Emperor Jing of Jin (景帝), with the temple name Shizong (世宗).
+After Sima Yan became emperor, he, recognising Sima Shi's role in his own imperial status, posthumously honoured his uncle as Emperor Jing (景皇帝), with the temple name Shizong (世宗).

 Early life

 Sima Shi was born in 208.
 He was Sima Yi's oldest son, born of Sima Yi's wife, Zhang Chunhua (張春華).
 When he was young, he was known for the elegance in his conduct and his intelligence, earning him a reputation equal to that of Xiahou Xuan and He Yan, with He Yan having gone as far as to once state: "The only person who could have the great achievements under the heaven is probably Sima Ziyuan."
 Sima Shi did not occupy any official position until he was 30 years old.
-It is likely that he was among the young intellectuals who were banned by Cao Rui from holding official position due to the fuhua an case.
+It is likely that he was among the young intellectuals who were banned by Cao Rui from holding official positions due to the "fuhua an" (浮华案) incident.
 Between 237 and 239, Sima Shi was appointed as Cavalier Attendant-in-Ordinary (散騎常侍).
 Unfortunately, his career still did not progress smoothly as his family was Cao Shuang's opposition.
 He finally received some promotions to the post of Military Protector of the Palace (中護軍) through some political concession.

-Sina Shi's first wife, Xiahou Hui died in 234; they had five daughters together.
+Sima Shi's first wife, Xiahou Hui died in 234; they had five daughters together.
 How she died was disputed.
 Her biography in Book of Jin indicated that she eventually realised that her husband was not loyal to Wei; Sima Shi too became wary of her, due to her familial ties with the royal Cao clan of Wei.
 In 234, Xiahou Hui died after being poisoned.
 In his Zizhi Tongjian Kaoyi (资治通鉴考异), Sima Guang expressed his skepticism of this account.
 He argued that at this point, Sima Yi had just earned Cao Rui's trust, and showed no signs of disloyalty; his sons had no reasons to be disloyal as well.
 Thus, he didn't include this account in Zizhi Tongjian.